ctsrc/cardgame/README.md

 Klondike solitaire card game.

-You can check out the progress of the client at https://www.nordstroem.no/en-US/games/klondike/
+You can check out the current state of the client at https://www.nordstroem.no/en-US/games/klondike/

 ## Table of Contents